5 Common Mistakes To Avoid In Financial Translations

-Nowadays, English speaking countries, Arabic-speaking countries and some other nations use the short scale while most countries speaking Spanish, French, Portuguese, German, Dutch, etc use the long scale system.
+Nowadays, English-speaking countries, Arabic-speaking countries, and some other nations use the short scale while most countries speaking Spanish, French, Portuguese, German, Dutch, etc use the long-scale system.
 That means when you need a document translated from a short-scale using country to a long-scale using country, putting the numbers in letters should be given extra care.

 3. Mistranslation of message

 Mistakes can happen to everyone, even the biggest companies.
 And it doesn’t necessarily a mistake in the numbers.
 Sometimes, it lies in the ambiguous message that is mistranslated.
 Take the Hongkong and Shanghai Banking Corporation (HSBC) for example.
-The mistranslation of corporation’s catchphrase from “Assume Nothing” to “Do Nothing” costs it millions of dollars for rebranding.
+The mistranslation of a corporation’s catchphrase from “Assume Nothing” to “Do Nothing” costs it millions of dollars for rebranding.

 4. Unclear instructions